Orlando staple Beefy King damaged by fire

-ORLANDO, Fla. - A beloved Orlando restaurant was damaged by fire Tuesday morning.
+ORLANDO, Fla. - Sources in the Orlando Fire Department told Channel 9's Shannon Butler that they suspect arson caused the fire that damaged Orlando's beloved Beefy King restaurant Tuesday morning.

-Beefy King, a staple serving up sandwiches in the city beautiful for 50 years, caught fire around 1:30 a.m.
+The restaurant, a staple serving up sandwiches in the City Beautiful for 50 years, caught fire around 1:30 a.m.

 Related Headlines